Other health problems

 Why is my cat's lymphocyte count high?

 Lymphocytes are a type of white blood cell, the cells in blood which act to defend the body against disease.
-There are different types of lymphocytes: T cells, B cells and natural killer cells.
-All the different types of lymphocyte are important in fighting against various types of infection, tissue damage and disease.
+There are different types of lymphocytes: T cells, B cells, and natural killer cells.
+All the different types of lymphocyte are important in fighting against various types of infection, tissue damage, and disease.
 They are part of the body's immune response.
 If there are not sufficient amounts of lymphocytes, the cat is immunosuppressed and vulnerable to numerous health problems.

 Conversely, if the cat's lymphocyte count is high, this doesn't mean the cat is super-healthy.
 On the contrary, the cat is likely suffering from one of the following problems:

 • Stress: chemical reactions in the brain caused by stress can result in increased levels of lymphocytes.
 The mechanism of this action is relatively poorly known, but it is believed to be in part caused by adrenaline release.
+Stress management techniques, such as environmental enrichment and routine adjustments, can sometimes help mitigate this physiological response.

 • Cancer: the two main types of blood cancer are leukemia and lymphoma.
 Elevated lymphocytes in cats can be caused by two specific types of leukemia, known as chronic lymphocytic leukemia (CLL) and acute lymphoblastic leukemia (ALL).
-Chronic lymphocytic leukemia is currently more treatable than acute lymphoblastic leukemia[1][2], but both are life threatening.
+Chronic lymphocytic leukemia is currently more treatable than acute lymphoblastic leukemia[1][2], but both are life-threatening.
 Feline leukemia is caused by the feline leukemia virus (FeLV) and you can read more about it in our article on leukemia in cats.
 Lymphoma is the name for a group of different blood cancers, which are related to both the feline leukemia virus and the feline immunodeficiency virus (FIV).

 The scientific term for an elevated lymphocyte count is lymphocytosis.
 There are other causes and complications, but they are comparatively rare in cats.
+Assessing changes in behavior or energy levels can sometimes provide additional clues to underlying health issues.

 What is lymphoma in cats?

 While lymphocytosis is a high lymphocyte count, lymphoma is more specifically a blood cancer which has a high lymphocyte count as a symptom.
 It is one of the most common diseases in feline veterinary medicine.
-It is related to the abnormal production of lymphocytes, but it this is not the direct cause.
+It is related to the abnormal production of lymphocytes, but this is not the direct cause.
 While they derive their name from being produced in the lymph nodes, they are not only produced there and can be found practically throughout the body.

 Feline lymphoma is one of the most common types of cancers in cats.
 According to an extensive study carried out in Switzerland, the mean average of developing lymphoma in cats is 8.5 years, although it is more frequent in younger cats and being male is a contributing factor[3].
+Moreover, certain breeds may have a predisposition, indicating a genetic component to the disease.

 Causes of lymphoma in cats

 The causes of any cancer in cats are constantly being evaluated.
-While we research into human cancers is extensive, the same cannot always be said for cats.
+While research into human cancers is extensive, the same cannot always be said for cats.
 Depending on the type of animal, there are two pathologies in felines which are particularly associated with lymphoma.
 These are:

 • Feline leukemia virus (FeLV)